Frank Carter and the Rattlesnakes: Performances

 Carter is known as a dynamic live performer, delivering high-energy sets.
 The band has also aimed to foster a safe, respectful, and inclusive environment at their live performances.
 They encourage equality and empowerment with their fans, with Carter calling for only female and non-binary fans to crowdsurf in a safe environment during certain songs.
 In 2019 Carter was quoted as saying, "Rock gigs have been dominated by men for years - all bands need to work to empower women."

 The Rattlesnakes' first tour was the Rotten UK Tour from May to June 2015.
 In March 2016 they toured the UK and Ireland.
 They performed on the Kerrang!
 Tour 2016 in support of Sum 41.
 In February 2017, they supported Biffy Clyro on tour.
 In October 2017, the band cancelled their North American tour, following the cancellation of four weeks of touring in Europe, so that Carter could focus on his mental health and wellbeing.
 The band had to pull out of some shows in the summer of 2018, including the INmusic Festival in Croatia, after they were involved in a bus crash.

 After playing a secret set at Reading Festival in 2018, the band played the festival's main stage in 2019.
 In the spring and summer of 2019, they toured the UK and Europe, and performed at the Hellendoorn Dauwpop Festival, Primavera Sound, Deichbrand, and Sziget Festival.
 They supported Foo Fighters on their 2019 European Tour, and supported Bring Me the Horizon on their 2019 Australia Tour.
 The band headlined the 2019 Monster Energy Outbreak Tour.
 Their 2019 North American tour was set to begin on 23 September 2019 in New York City, with The Beaches as the opening band on most dates, but the tour was cancelled due to Carter being in a car crash several days before the first show.
-The Rattlesnakes will headline a tour of Australia in 2020 and played three UK sold-out shows in February, at the Alexandra Palace, Glasgow's Barrowlands and the Manchester Academy.
+The band's final shows prior to the pandemic consisted of three sold-out UK shows in February 2020 at the Alexandra Palace, Glasgow's Barrowlands and the Manchester Academy.